abukva/krkifit/README.md

 krkifit
 =======

-KrkiFIT is a fitting program wrote in C for an old 286 computer at my university.
+KrkiFIT is a fitting program written in C for an old 286 computer at my university.

 Authors: